altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~She asked.~
 *He mimed out his death.*
 *Then stepped over the ledge.*
-*He twisted strangly in the air to stand on the edge of the giant gear.*
+*He twisted strangely in the air to stand on the edge of the giant gear.*
 ~Rotated 90 degrees from Martha's perspective.~ *Martha went to the edge of the gear.*
 *Kent walking slowly back toward where the teeth met - waiting for her.*